 Green suggests studying the archive, library or museum website to learn about its mission, acquisition policy and collection priorities.
 Some repositories are research facilities.
 Others focus on public access and exhibitions.
 Still others aim more for an online presence.

 Whenever possible, compile a collection of items to donate that tell a cohesive story, such as your grandma’s letters, uniform and medical bag from her time as an Army nurse.
 Then contact potential repositories.
-Green encourages potential donors to prepare photos and descriptions of significant items and even write a biographical sketch of your family to present to repository (see the Donation Dossier box on page 29).
+Green encourages potential donors to prepare photos and descriptions of significant items and even write a biographical sketch of your family to present to repository.
 Finally, wait patiently for a response.
 Small facilities, such as local historical societies, may rely on a volunteer acquisitions committee.

 Ask potential repositories these questions: